-Students enrolled in B.F.A. programs in fine arts, crafts, and in the B.A. in art education or fine arts, must receive a rating of "satisfactory" on selected works exhibited during their portfolio review.
-Registration for space and time should be made in the School of Art Office.
+Students enrolled in B.F.A.and B.A. programs in fine arts, and in the B.A. in art education or fine arts, must receive a rating of "satisfactory" on selected works exhibited during their portfolio review.
+Registration for space and time should be made in the School of Art office.